-However, you should consider that you can perform various quality tests at any time during the process of translating and localizing your product, not just at the end.
-After the translators or LSPs (language service providers) deliver the localized app or game, complete with the translated and reintegrated files and strings, game developers or publishers receiving the finalized version should always consider performing post-localization tests.
-This will help you to identify and correct the issues, as well as maximize the overall quality of your product.
+However, you should consider various quality tests while translating and localizing your product, not just at the end.
+After the translators submit their proofread translations, game developers or publishers should always consider doing LQA tests.
+This will help you identify and correct the issues and increase the overall quality of your product.

 What is Localization Quality Assurance (LQA)?

-When localizing a game, LQA is the last step and involves testing by a third party who ensures that the final version of the translated product is properly tailored to the audience and that everything works perfectly together.
-And from here result in two advantages:
+When localizing a game, LQA is the last step.
+It includes localization testing, either by your in-house team or by a third party.
+The LQA team ensures that the final version of the translated product is properly adapted to the audience.
+This has two advantages:

-- you have a product that suits the needs and preferences of your new potential players,
+- you have a product that suits the needs and likes of your new potential players,

-- end-users truly believe that the game was created especially for them and is not just a translated version of a game originally created for someone else.
+- end-users truly believe that the game was created especially for them and is not just a translated version.

 What do linguistic testers do?

-Instead of directly adapting the translated texts from the source language, testers reveal errors, inconsistencies, and redundancies and help to bring the desired look and feel to the game.
-This way it seems to be created specifically for the target market.
-This is crucial in ensuring a great player experience and keeping users engaged and loyal to the game.
+Instead of directly adapting the translated texts from the source language, testers report bugs, context issues, or visual issues.
+This way, your game is created for the target market, free of bugs reported or unlocalized strings.
+This is crucial in having a great player experience and keeping users engaged and loyal to the game.

-A complete and correct process consists of both localization and Localization Quality Assurance phases: simply translating alone doesn’t guarantee a top-notch localization result, no matter how skilled and professional the translators are.
-While these two steps certainly complement each other, they should always be considered as distinct and yet fundamental pieces of the whole puzzle.
+A complete and correct process includes both localization and Localization Quality Assurance phases.
+Simply translating alone doesn’t guarantee the great linguistic quality, no matter how skilled and professional the translators are.
+While these two steps complement each other, they are always different yet important pieces of the puzzle.